uvarc/rc-learning/content/notes/python-hi-perf/compiled_code.md

 **Example**

 We will wrap arith.c with CFFI.
-First we must create a build file, which we will call [build_arith.py](/notes/python-hi-perf/build_arith.py).
+First we must create and run a build file, which we will call [build_arith.py](/notes/python-hi-perf/build_arith.py).

 {{% code file="/notes/python-hi-perf/build_arith.py" lang="python" %}}